Nascity/DesktopIconLib/README.md

 ## Roadmap

-- [ ] Add more interactions with the desktop itself. (such as change the background image)
+- [ ] Add more interactions with the desktop itself
+    - [ ] Set/Get background image
     - [ ] Find a way to toggle snap-to-grid
+- [ ] Add a feature to import the icon into .bmp file
+- [ ] Add a feature to change the icon from .bmp file

 ## Contributing

-To be honest, I haven't tested the command lines below lol

-1. Fork this repo
+1. Fork this repo. `gh repo fork --clone NatsciT/DesktopIconLib`
 2. Create new branch from [dev](https://github.com/NatsciT/DesktopIconLib/tree/dev) branch.
-Be sure to name the branch `dev/something`.
+Be sure to name the branch `dev/something`. `git checkout -b dev/something dev`
-3. Commit your changes.
+3. Commit your changes. `git commit -m "commit message"`
-4. Push to the branch.
+4. Push to the branch. `git push origin`
-5. Open PR.
+5. Open PR. `gh pr create -B origin/dev -t "pr title" -b "pr body"`

 ## Difficulties that I have encountered